DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 )
 ```

+> **Query Explanation**
-This converter normalizes sensor-provided epoch time into a formatted UTC timestamp suitable for consistent presentation across Talon hunts and reporting outputs.
+> This converter normalizes sensor-provided epoch time into a formatted UTC timestamp suitable for consistent presentation across Talon hunts and reporting outputs.

 ---